ejweiler/aws-amplify-learning/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and using the [aws-amplify React tutorials](https://aws-amplify.github.io/docs/js/react).

 ## Available Scripts

+### `amplify help`

+See available amplify commands

 In the project directory, you can run: